Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Derivations for the Basic Model

 \subsection{Computational Improvements}

 While the algorithm above provides a valid way to locate a posterior mode, our estimation problem is complex and high-dimensional.
 Furthermore, given the complex posterior implied by mixture of experts models, we derived a number of computational strategies to improve convergence.
-We use the SQUAREM algorithm (\citealt{varadhan2008simple}) and a generalized EM algorithm to update $\bm{\beta}$ using a conjugate gradient approach and $\bm{\phi}$ using a few steps of L-BFGS-B.
+We use the SQUAREM algorithm (\citealt{varadhan2008simple}).
+Our software provides the option to use a generalized EM algorithm to update $\bm{\beta}$ using a conjugate gradient approach and $\bm{\phi}$ using a few steps of L-BFGS.

 We also outline a way to deterministically initialize the model to provide stability and, again, speed up estimation on large problems.
-To do this, we adapt the procedure from \cite{murphy2020init} for initializing mixture of experts: (i) initialize the clusters using some (deterministic) procedure (e.g. spectral clustering on the moderators); (ii) using only the main effects, estimate an EM algorithm---possibly with hard assignment at the $E$-Step (CEM; \citealt{celeux1992classification}); (iii) iterate until the memberships have stabilized.
+To do this, we adapt the procedure from \cite{murphy2020init} for initializing mixture of experts: (i) initialize the groups using some (deterministic) procedure (e.g. spectral clustering on the moderators); (ii) using only the main effects, estimate an EM algorithm---possibly with hard assignment at the $E$-Step (CEM; \citealt{celeux1992classification}); (iii) iterate until the memberships have stabilized.
 Use those memberships to initialize the model.
-This has the benefit of having a deterministic initialization procedure where the cluster members are based on the moderators but guided by which grouping seem to have sensible treatment effects, at least for the main effects.
+This has the benefit of having a deterministic initialization procedure where the group membership is based on the moderators but guided by which grouping seem to have sensible treatment effects, at least for the main effects.
 Given the memberships, update $\bm{\beta}$ using a ridge regression and $\bm{\phi}$ using a ridge regression and take those values as $\bm{\beta}^{(0)}$ and $\bm{\phi}^{(0)}$.